Recommended Reading

 All Content

-He is an advisor to the global Christchurch Call to Eliminate Terrorist & Violent Extremist Content Online, serves as the technology advisor to the Surveillance Technology Oversight Project (STOP) in New York City, and writes a Slate op-ed column on technology and policy.
+He is an advisor to the global Christchurch Call to Eliminate Terrorist & Violent Extremist Content Online, serves as the technology advisor to the Surveillance Technology Oversight Project in New York City, and writes a Slate op-ed column on technology and policy.

-Justin has testified before Congress, spoken widely, and briefed White House officials, members of European Parliament, and many other policymakers around the world on technology, policy, and geopolitics issues.
-He has written hundreds of articles and numerous reports, book chapters, journal articles, and privately commissioned assessments and appeared on BBC, CNBC, Deutsche Welle, NPR, SHOWTIME, and many other national and international programs.
+Justin has testified before Congress, spoken widely, and briefed White House officials, members of the European Parliament, and many other policymakers around the world on technology, policy, and geopolitics issues.
+He has written hundreds of articles and numerous reports, book chapters, journal articles, and privately commissioned assessments and appeared on BBC, CNBC, Deutsche Welle, NPR, Showtime, and many other national and international programs.
 His work has been featured on HBO’s “Last Week Tonight with John Oliver.”

-He earned his MA in Security Studies from Georgetown University and his BS in Computer Science and his BA in Political Science from Duke University.
+He earned his MA in security studies from Georgetown University and his BS in computer science and his BA in political science from Duke University.